 - Why is the county and city involved in what has been a privately owned landfill?

-- What is the county buying and for how much?
+- What did the county buy and for how much?

 - Where did the money come from?

-- Why was the Koski property part of this transaction?
+- Why was the Leichner Campus site part of this transaction?

-- Why hasn’t the Koski property been used for groundwater treatment?
+- Why hasn’t the Leichner Campus property been used for groundwater treatment?

-- How does the county know it has not assumed an unknown financial risk, namely an expensive cleanup?
+- How does the county know that it hasn’t assumed an unknown financial risk, namely an expensive cleanup bill?

 - How will possible future reuse of the landfill and adjacent properties be determined?

 - What will it mean to create a master plan for the closed landfill and adjacent properties?

 - What are some of the potential reuses that could come out of the process?